DEVOTIONALS

 ACTION:

-the importance of supporting those in the ministry.
-Supporting
+we can understand the importance of supporting those in full-time

-them financially is important, but encouraging them is of equal
+ministry.
+Supporting them financially is important, but encouraging

 Pray,

-“Heavenly Father, I am disappointed to see people losing interest
+“Heavenly Father, I am disappointed to see how people are

-better encourager to those You have called for this purpose.
+at encouraging those You have called for these purposes.
 Make

-me aware of any changes I need to make in order to avoid losing
+me aware of any changes I need to make in my own life so I can

-my desire to listen to Your Word proclaimed.
-May my heart sing
+avoid losing my desire to listen to Your Word proclaimed.
+I pray

-Your praises, even when everything around me seems dark”.
+that my heart will sing Your praises, even when everything around

 About Don Woodruff